Refugees are fleeing Trump's America to this tiny Canadian town

 A road sign stands near the post.
 It reads Boundary Avenue, but the words are hard to make out.
 Someone has stuck two stickers on the sign.
 The sign now reads: Stop Trudeau.

-The RCMP has five to six officers to patrol the border near Emerson, says Corey Meyers, a sergeant in the RCMP border integrity unit.
-(The U.S. has 90 for the same stretch of land, according to Janzen).
+Emerson has six officers to patrol the 320 miles near the border, according to Janzen.
+The United States, he says, has 90 for the same stretch of land.

 Back at the bar, Janzen is ranting about "the numbers."